Are you one of the people who shouldn’t be drinking Green Tea?

 Catechins in green tea have been found to be beneficial in supporting healthy mouth bacteria, inhibiting microbes responsible for bad breath.

 This is all dependent on the quality of the tea.
 Choosing an organic tea without any chemicals and using non fluoridated water is the best way to absorb the benefits of green tea.
-We stock organic and fairtrade green tea in our range of teas – because it’s better for you, better for communities and better for the planet.

 But, is green tea good for everyone?